This post will show you what items you need for your capsule wardrobe basics.

 This idea has changed a bit since the 70s and is now popular with the minimalist movement.
 A less gives you more way of living.
 This modern concept of a capsule wardrobe is to limit the number of items to 30 something, this includes shoes, jewelry, accessories, and belts.

-For today, we will focus on the Classical Capsule Wardrobe 8 foundation pieces.
+For today, we will focus on the Classical Capsule Wardrobe basics.
 Once these are in place you can add color with layers, patterns, additional pieces and accessories.

 Why a capsule wardrobe?